kmcd/codecast/01_command_line/script.md

   CTL + D exit
   CTL + C cancel/quit

+### VO 300w

+  (Assumed knowledge)

+  Completion occurs when you press the TAB key while typing a command.

+  $ ma TAB

+  $ whatis a2p

+  $ ls TAB
+  $ ls D TAB

+  (option as meta)
+  ALT-B Move cursor backward one word.
+  ALT-F Move cursor forward one word.

+  ALT-BACKSPACE Kill text from the cursor location to the beginning of the cur rent word.
+  ALT-D Kill text from the cursor location to the end of the current word.
+  ALT-L Convert the characters from the cursor location to the end of the word to lowercase.
+  ALT-T Transpose the word at the cursor location with the one pre ceding it.
+  ALT-U Convert the characters from the cursor location to the end of the word to uppercase.

+  CTRL-A Move cursor to the beginning of the line.
+  CTRL-B Move cursor backward one character; same as the left arrow key.
+  CTRL-D Delete the character at the cursor location.
+  CTRL-E Move cursor to the end of the line.
+  CTRL-F Move cursor forward one character; same as the right arrow key.
+  CTRL-K Kill text from the cursor location to the end of line.
+  CTRL-L Clear the screen and move the cursor to the top left corner.
+  CTRL-T Transpose (exchange) the character at the cursor location with the one preceding it.
+  CTRL-U Kill text from the cursor location to the beginning of the line.
+  CTRL-b 	Move backward one character (without deleting).
+  CTRL-c 	Delete entire line.
+  CTRL-d 	Delete one character forward.
+  CTRL-e 	Move to end of line.
+  CTRL-f 	Move forward one character.
+  CTRL-k 	Delete ("kill") forward to end of line.
+  CTRL-w 	Delete ("wipe") backward to beginning of line.
+  CTRL-y 	Retrieve ("yank") last deleted item.
+  CTRL-z 	Move to beginning of line.

+  CTL + L clear
+  CTL + D exit
+  CTL + C cancel/quit

+## Pattern expansion 2m
   9.5 Build Strings with { }

   I've been finding more and more uses for the {} pattern-expansion characters in csh , tcsh , and bash .
 (Other shells can use {} , too; see article 15.3 .)

   They're similar to * , ? , and [] ( 15.2 ) , but they don't match filenames the way that * , ? , and [] do.

   You can give them arbitrary text (not just filenames) to expand - that "expand-anything" ability is what makes them so useful.

   Here are some examples to get you thinking: